lionspaws/lionspaws.github.io/teaching.markdown

 # My Experience
 - 2022 Recognised as Senior Fellow of the HEA
-- 2019-23 PI, Aberystwyth University: [Advanced Media Production](https://amp.aber.ac.uk/en/home/), ESF/WEFO
+- 2019-23 Academic Coordinator for MSc [Advanced Media Production](https://amp.aber.ac.uk/en/home/)
 - 2017 Recognised as Fellow of the HEA
 - 2016-17 Aberystwyth University: Postgraduate Certificate of Teaching in Higher Education
 - 2016 Recognised as Associate Fellow of the HEA

-## Modules I've taught
+# Modules I've taught
 - Foundation Mini Projects
 - Introduction to Computer Infrastructure
 - Programming Using an Object-Oriented Language